jigx-com/jigx-docs-examples/docs/Components/charts/bar-chart.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/QoIeM_NRC-TWN5R079CYy_cc-barchartexpression.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/QoIeM_NRC-TWN5R079CYy_cc-barchartexpression.PNG" size="74" width="1240" height="2500" position="center" caption="Bar-chart using expressions" alt="Bar-chart using expressions"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/QoIeM_NRC-TWN5R079CYy_cc-barchartexpression.PNG" size="74" position="center" caption="Bar-chart using expressions" alt="Bar-chart using expressions"}
 :::

 :::VerticalSplitItem
 In this example expressions are used to dertermine the `series`, `categories`, `min`, `max`, and `tickAmount` of a bar chart .
-The x-axis shows the quarters and the y-axis the monetary amount using the `format` property to display the currency.&#x20;
+The x-axis shows the quarters and the y-axis the monetary amount using the `format` property to display the currency.

-**Examples:
+**Examples:**
-**See the full code sample  in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/bar-chart/dynamic-data/bar-chart-multiple-series-dynamic/bar-chart-multiple-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full code sample  in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/bar-chart/dynamic-data/bar-chart-multiple-series-dynamic/bar-chart-multiple-dynamic.jigx).

-**Datasources&#x20;
+**Datasources**
-**See the full datasource code sample for  <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/charts/dynamic/series1-dynamic.jigx" target="_blank">series 1</a> and <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/charts/dynamic/series2-dynamic.jigx" target="_blank">series 2</a> in GitHub.
+See the full datasource code sample for [series 1](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/charts/dynamic/series1-dynamic.jigx) and [series 2](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/charts/dynamic/series2-dynamic.jigx) in GitHub.
 :::
 ::::